07/02 7:30 PM

 Position: 17th

-Points: 8 (from 15 games)
+Points: 12 (from 20 games)

 The season was looking rather bleak for Kiel until a morale-boosting 5-1 win at home to Augsburg just before the winter break provided renewed hope of survival.

 “You could see what we’re capable of,” said Phil Harres, scorer of two goals in that victory.
 “We needed that.
-Obviously it makes no difference if we win 2-1 or 5-1, but it’s fantastic psychological boost.”
+Obviously it makes no difference if we win 2-1 or 5-1, but it’s a fantastic psychological boost.”

+Their 2-2 draw on Matchday 6 away at reigning champions Leverkusen – who had gone 2-0 up inside eight minutes – also provides testament to the team’s grit on their day.
 They just need to have their day more often.
-That and plugging the holes in the division’s most porous defence, which has let in 38 goals already.
-To that end, head coach Marcel Rapp signed Slovenia international David Zec earlier this month to marshall the rearguard from centre-back.
+That and plugging the holes in the division’s most porous defence, which has let in 43 goals already.
+To that end, head coach Marcel Rapp signed Slovenia international David Zec in early January to marshall the rearguard from centre-back.

 Watch: Highlights of Kiel's thumping win over Augsburg